Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Cardell Cabinets-San Antonio at its San Antonio facility, reporting 903 affected workers.
+The largest notice was filed by Cardell Cabinets-San Antonio at its San Antonio facility, reporting 903 affected workers.
 US Security Associates, Inc.-San Antonio followed with 226 workers.

 Trend & Outlook